fs-c/maniac/README.md

 #### Map fetching

-On Windows, if no `-m` option is passed, `maniac` will attemt to read the beatmap from the window title, and idle while you're in the menus.
+On Windows, if no `-m` option is passed, `maniac` will attempt to read the beatmap from the window title, and idle while you're in the menus.

-The beatmaps are read from the `DEFAULT_OSU_PATH` defined in `osu.h`, and it is assumed that the folder structure has not been tampered with (eg that Songs/ contains only folders, ...).
+Beatmaps are read from the `DEFAULT_OSU_PATH` defined in `osu.h`, and it is assumed that the folder structure has not been tampered with (eg that `Songs/` contains only folders, etc).

 The default osu! path on Windows is `C:\Users\<username>\AppData\local\osu!\Songs`, and on Linux it's `/home/<username>/osufolder/Songs`.
 Since you will likely have gone through some hoops to get osu! running on Linux, it's probably easiest to just symlink `~/osufolder` to wherever you keep your osu! files.